pfuentesg/rails-example-project/README.md

 Make sure you have a JavaScript runtime such as node installed.

-## If you do not have ruby installed
+## Prerequisites

-Install ruby version 2.6.0 with [rbenv](https://github.com/rbenv/rbenv).
+Install ruby version 3.0.0.

+Install node

+Install yarn (`npm install -g yarn` when node is installed)

-Install bundler with `gem install bundler`
+Install the correct version of bundler with `gem install bundler:2.2.11`

-## If you already have ruby and bundler installed

-run `bundle install` to install all dependencies specified in the Gemfile
+Run `bundle install` to install all dependencies specified in the Gemfile

 ## For development version